hms-dbmi/hic-data-analysis-bootcamp/README.md

 cd ..
 ```

 Now, you should be able to follow slides 1 through 23 of [the tutorial](https://hms-dbmi.github.io/hic-data-analysis-bootcamp/).
+When you are finished, exit the docker container with `Ctrl-d` before proceeding to the next part.

 ### Working in a cluster without docker